DrMarcoGilardi/BRANI-360/README.md

 # BRANI-360: An Agnostic Browser-Based Research Sandbox Architecture for AI Audio-Generation on Networks of 360° Images
 ## Introduction
 Welcome to the BRANI-360 research sandbox.

 This software is released under AGPLv3 and commercial licencing.
-Please read the CONTRIBUTING.md file to know how to contribute to this project/
+Please read the CONTRIBUTING.md file to know how to contribute to this project.

 This system is designed as a **strictly agnostic orchestration engine** for AI generation of spatial audio from interconnected 360° images.
 The system is setup to run from GitHub Pages using zrok to connect to the server, or run to locally.